temuller/personal_website/content/meeting/student_led_conference_2020/index.md

 date = 2020-09-08T00:00:00

 # Project summary to display on homepage.
-summary = "Student-led conference hosted at the University of Southampton ([Conference website](https://sites.google.com/view/the-big-data-era-in-astronomy/home))"
+summary = "Conference hosted at the University of Southampton ([Conference website](https://sites.google.com/view/the-big-data-era-in-astronomy/home))"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["royalties", "pcr"]`